mattbrailsford/umbraco-headrest/README.md

         ViewModelMappings = new new HeadRestViewModelMap()
             .For(HomePage.ModelTypeAlias).MapTo<HomePageViewModel>()
             ...
-        RoutesListPath = "urls"
+        RoutesResolver = new DefaultHeadRestRoutesResoler("routes")
     });
 ````
 This will create an endpoint at the url `/api/`, and will be anchored to the node at the XPath `/root//nodeTypeAlias[1]`.
 In addition, the supplied controller will be used to handle the HeadRest requests and the supplied mapper function will be used to perform the mapping.
 It will use the list of `ViewModelMappings` provided to lookup the viewmodel to map a given node to.
-Lastly, a list of available route will be available at the `/api/urls/` URL.
+Lastly, a list of available routes will be available at the `/api/routes/` URL as resolved by the `DefaultHeadRestRoutesResoler`.

 ### Configuration Options
 * __basePath : string__